-The role of General Counsels is changing, and the old approach will no longer cut it in fast-moving businesses.
-Leading General Counsels are changing the lens from Legal first, to organisation first.
+The role of General Counsel is changing, and the old approach will no longer cut it in fast-moving businesses.
+Leading General Counsel are changing the lens from Legal first, to organisation first.
 They are looking at ways to centralise, standardise and automate routine Legal work to accelerate efficiency.
 They are embracing their strategic role to add value to the rest of the business.

 The rest of GCs?
 They now have a choice: move aside for new ideas to happen or address the fact that they need to make changes to help drive the business forward.

 Interested in learning more about legal transformation?
 Learn about current trends, measuring and communicating legal value and how legal leaders are building influence within their organisations.
 You can also speak with one of our Legal Transformation Consultants: